 Productivity power boost: A relaxed workplace is a happy workplace.
-Research from the University of Warwick(8) found that happiness led to a 12% spike in productivity, while unhappy workers proved to be 10% less productive.
+Research from the University of Warwick(8) found that happiness led to a 12 per cent spike in productivity, while unhappy workers proved to be 10 per cent less productive.

 4. We embraced flexible workspace

-A report by Cushman & Wakefield, Coworking 2018(9), found that flexible workplaces now account for almost 20% of new office leases in London, while the provision of flexible spaces is booming across the UK’s regions.
+A report by Cushman & Wakefield, Coworking 2018(9), found that flexible workplaces now account for almost 20 per cent of new office lets in London, while the provision of flexible spaces is booming across the UK’s regions.

 “Companies increasingly see flexible office space as a key element of their corporate portfolios and expect to make far greater use of this type of space over the next three years than they do currently,” reports CBRE’s EMEA Occupier Survey(11).
 “Innovation and talent are increasingly mentioned as reasons for taking flexible space.”

 Productivity power boost: There’s plenty of evidence to support the link between productivity and the flexible workspace(12), not least the numerous studies(13) that show that people who like their workspace are more productive.